rongkangw/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd member in the club book.
 * `find Betsy` followed by `delete 1` deletes the 1st member in the results of the `find` command.

+### Listing all events : `listEvents`

+Shows a list of all events in the club book.

+Format: `listEvents`

+### Unassigning event : `UnassignEvent`

+* Removes an event role from the specified member.
+* If no role is specified, all event roles of that event are removed from the member.

+Format: `UnassignEvent e/EVENT m/MEMBER [r/EVENTROLE] `

+Examples:
+*  `UnassignEvent e/Meeting m/Bob r/Logistics`
+*  `UnassignEvent e/Workshop m/Jane`

 ### Clearing all entries : `clear`